Menu

 The classroom offers a safe base - We feel safe

-This principle is referring to attachment theory and ensuring that our school is a nurturing safe space.
-We want our school to act as a secure base for our children, however, sadly, this is not the case for all children.
-How securely attached a child feels will have a direct influence on their behaviour.
-Research has shown that children and young people who have a good start in life have significant advantages over those who have experienced adverse childhood experiences or trauma, or those who have had difficulty forming secure attachments.
-The environment that children grow up within, or the nurturing environment makes all the difference.
-These children tend to do better at school, attend regularly, form more meaningful friendships and are significantly less likely to be involved in crime or experience physical or mental health problems.
-Understanding attachment theory can help us to understand why children behave the way they do and help us to remain more sensitive to their needs.
-We can better understand how external influences (relationships, stress, poverty, neglect, emotional environment) can affect children and this will then help us to plan more effectively for them and use appropriate strategies to support them – intervening early if needed.
-Being aware of this can help us to adapt our expectations accordingly and use a range of strategies to intervene sensitively.
+Attachment is an emotional bond with someone and an essential part of children's healthy development.
+This nurture principle reflects the understanding of the attachment theory and leads us to ensure that our school is a safe and nurturing space for all children.
+Our school is a secure base for our children but nonetheless, how securely attached a child feels will directly influence their behaviour.
+The environment in which children grow up and the nurturing environment they know all makes a difference to their emotional development.
+We all know that children who have a good start in life have significant advantages over those who have experienced adverse childhood experiences or trauma, or those who have had difficulty forming secure attachments.
+In most cases, children who do have a better star in life will go on to do better at school, they will attend regularly, form more meaningful friendships and are significantly less likely to be involved in crime or experience physical or mental health problems.
+By understanding the attachment theory we can then understand why children behave in the way that they do be it in a positive or negative way and this in itself leads us to be better aware and more sensitive to the the child's emotional needs.
+We understand that the external influences the children experience such as relationships, poverty, neglect, stress, and their emotional environment can negatively affect children and this helps us plan more effectively for them and use appropriate strategies to support them – intervening early if need be.
+We adapt our expectations and use a range of strategies to intervene sensitively and appropriately.

 Language is a vital means of communication - Our emotions are understood